simonboisset/simonboisset/README.md

 `Web` `Mobile` `TypeScript` `React` `React Native` `Remix` `Trpc`

-**👋 Hello there, fellow tech enthusiasts!
+**👋 Hello there!
 Welcome to my GitHub profile! 🚀**

-I am a passionate full-stack freelance developer, with a good expertise in TypeScript, React, and React Native.
+I am a full-stack freelance developer, with a good expertise in TypeScript, React, and React Native.

 ## 🏢 Freelance